Write for BassResource!

 Are you a professional writer with a passion for bass fishing?
 Then write for BassResource.com!
 Discover how easy it is inside.

 BassResource.com is devoted to both casual and tournament bass anglers throughout the world.
 BassResource.com reflects the lifestyle of the angler, the challenge, joy and excitement of bass fishing for both beginner and seasoned pro alike.

 Our mission is to deliver an entertaining mix of editorial, objective evaluations of new lures, boats, electronics, fishing gear, equipment and accessories; lively feature stories that embody the adventure of the sport; and in-depth, how-to articles that have an immediate impact on the lives of our site visitors.

 Many of our favorite features are simultaneously entertaining, practical and instructive.
 In addition, our articles are photograph and media experience rich.
 Writers are encouraged to also be photographers, and to think about photography while they think about writing.

 We prefer original, exclusive content not found elsewhere.
-Please do not submit articles you have submitted to other sites.
+Please do not submit articles you have submitted elsewhere.

-- Articles should NOT have images included in them (such as is possible in Word format).
+- Articles should NOT have images embedded in them (such as is possible in Word format).
 Attach them as separate files to your email instead, or use dropbox.com for large files.

-- We prefer JPG files less than 1.0 meg in size.
-If you have larger digital files please reduce them to jpg prior to sending, or post them on a share for download.
-Don't send large files over the Internet.
+- We prefer JPG files less than 1.0 meg in size sent via e-mail.
+If you have larger digital files, please post them on a share for download, such as dropbox.com.
+Don't send large files over email.

 - General requirements: Sharp focus, good variety of close-up and overall shots, even lighting, good saturation in warm colors.